Helm Chart installation

 What OBAAS_USER is granted

-• DB_DEVELOPER_ROLE (Oracle 21c+).
-On Oracle 19c or earlier, falls back to CREATE SESSION.
+- DB_DEVELOPER_ROLE (Oracle 21c+).
+On Oracle 19c or databases where this role is unavailable, falls back to explicit schema privileges:

 Which components use OBAAS_USER

-Other platform components (Eureka, Admin Server, Conductor) connect to the database through their own Spring Boot datasource configuration and do not use OBAAS_USER.
+Other platform components such as Eureka and Admin Server connect to the database through their own Spring Boot datasource configuration.

 To use a pre-existing database user instead of the auto-generated OBAAS_USER, create a Secret with your credentials and reference it via database.authN.secretName.
 The init script will skip user creation if the named user already exists in DBA_USERS.